 Dragons is committed to making College Study Abroad programs financially accessible through the offering of scholarships.
 For more information on scholarships, please visit our Scholarships page.

 Instructors are hired for their in-depth knowledge of a country’s customs and traditions.
-We strive to have a 4 to 1 student to faculty ratio, no other study abroad program approaches the level of personal attention and mentorship available on a Dragons program.
-Our Faculty challenge you academically and physically, draw you into an unsurpassed community of curious peers, and carefully guide you through transformative experiences that enliven and inform your academic career at your home institution.
+We strive to have a 4 to 1 student to instructor ratio.
+As a result, no other study abroad program approaches the level of personal attention and mentorship available on a Dragons program.
+Our instructors challenge students academically and physically, draw them into an unsurpassed community of curious peers, and carefully guide participants through experiences that enliven and inform academic pursuits.

-This program is currently offered during fall semesters only.
 On this College Study Abroad program in Nepal, students have the opportunity to enroll in 12-16 semester credits.
 This program offers four college-level courses (4 credits each).
-In addition to work done in the classroom, Dragons’ College Study Abroad semesters are designed to provide students with the experiential opportunities to develop language competence, regional knowledge, intercultural leadership abilities, and research skills.
+In addition to work done in the classroom, Dragons College Study Abroad semesters are designed to provide students with the experiential opportunities to develop language competence, regional knowledge, intercultural leadership abilities, and research skills.

-Dragons has partnered with Naropa University to offer four interdisciplinary courses for credit that extend from our Core Curriculum.
+Dragons has partnered with Naropa University, our School of Record, to offer four interdisciplinary courses for credit that extend from our Core Curriculum.
 The for-credit college courses we offer focus on building important skills, fostering a concern for global issues, expanding self-awareness and gaining an understanding of pertinent issues in each program area.
 Our approach is both experiential and conventional, using local resources, expert guest lecturers, excursions, pertinent readings, multi-media, and immersion to provide an intimate, well-rounded and powerful learning experience.